WebAssembly/gc/proposals/gc/MVP.md

 * The so-defined runtime type is the only type information that can be discovered about a reference value at runtime; a structure or array with RTT `any` thereby is fully opaque to runtime type checks (and an implementation may choose to optimize away its RTT).

+#### Failure

+Allocation of memory objects may fail for implementation-specific reasons, such as system resource exhaustion or a host-defined limit, or being unable to fit a large array in available address space.

+Handling of an allocation failure may be handled in an implementation-defined way, such as trapping or terminating the host process.
+Implementors should be aware this may be used as a denial of service vector.

 ### Instructions